 The recently opened Generator Hostel Madrid is a modern hostel located just off Gran Via in Madrid’s city centre.
-Housed in a converted 1930s gas station, this 5-storey hostel is seriously spacious – with a large rooftop bar, hostel bar…
+Housed in a converted 1930s gas station, this five-storey hostel is seriously spacious – with a large rooftop bar, hostel bar and cafe area plus a range room types, from eight-bed all-female dorms to private twin rooms.
+This is Generator‘s latest European hostel – you can see my reviews for some of their other properties here.
+I stayed here for four […]

 If you're looking for all the gigs, parties and events that are happening when you visit Madrid, check out these websites.